webdawe/docker/readme.md

 ```

 ## Redis
-Configure redis queue in `env` jobs with:
+Configure redis as the default connection in `.env`.

 ```
 QUEUE_CONNECTION=redis
 ```

+Or for a specific job via:

 ```PHP
 App\Jobs\ProcessJobExample::dispatch()->onConnection('redis');
 ```